 1. Pass nicely

-(Also: if you’re the slower rider, find a safe space to pull across and let them through, even if they’re a dick.)
+(Also: if you’re the slower rider, find a safe space to pull across and let them through, even if they’re being annoying.)

 - Do say: "Can I come through on your left when there’s space?"